arturochian/datascience-2015/lessons/17_clustering/README.md

 [Thoughts](http://www.stat.cmu.edu/~ryantibs/datamining/lectures/06-clus3.pdf) on how to choose the type of linkage and why determining the number of clusters is hard.

-# Homework: Clustering on Breast Cancer Data
+# Lab 1: Clustering on Breast Cancer Data (To be submitted as homework)
 [Here's](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Original)) the dataset.